-Prospective students who wish to enter the Doctor of Naturopathic Medicine program in the 2020-2021 academic year must complete and submit the following requirements prior to matriculation.
+Prospective students who wish to enter the Doctor of Naturopathic Medicine program in the 2022-2023 academic year must complete and submit the following requirements prior to matriculation.

-4-year Baccalaureate degree or equivalent (contact admissions for requirements) is required.
+- 4-year Baccalaureate degree or equivalent (contact admissions for requirements) is required.
 Total postsecondary coursework must be completed at an accredited or candidate college or university.
 Within the U.S., accreditation must be recognized by the U.S. Department of Education.
-If degree was earned outside of the U.S., please see International Applicants for more information.
+If degree was earned outside of the U.S., please see International Applicants for more information. - Complete all prerequisite coursework with a minimum GPA of 3.0 at a regionally accredited or candidate college or university prior to matriculation into the ND program.
+(Applicants with science courses older than seven (7) years must demonstrate competency in the discipline(s) in question and will be evaluated on a case-by-case basis.) - 3.
+Submission of application and application review -Following receipt of all required materials and credentials (see Application for Admission), the Admissions Office will contact those qualified applicants selected to interview with the Admissions Committee.